UPDATED OCT 31, 2019

-Working from home (or this coffee shop on Houston Ave.) is no prob at Cafeza.
+Working or studying at this coffeeshop on Houston Ave. is no prob at Cafeza.
 With strong coffee and charging outlets at every table, both you and your laptop will have enough juice to keep going like the Energizer bunny.
 And, with an option to get refillable coffee for a minimal fee, we really might just stay all day.

 This spot in The Heights and on Main St. doesn’t just serve coffee, they roast it, too.
 Featuring small batches with plenty of “boom”, you can also bring a bag of Boomtown coffee home with you.
 We love the cozy atmosphere of the cafe, but what keeps us coming back are the decadent house lattes with homemade syrups — Milk & Honey, The Spectre, and Mayan Mocha are just a few of our faves.